 Realistically, I guess what you would have to do is place anything of real value such as your wallet, your cash, your identification, as well as your phone and other electronics in the locker provided.
 Assuming there was space available, maybe this would work fine.
 It does seem like it would get old, however.

 Comedian George Carlin gave a performance years ago in which he made the comment that your house is just a box with your stuff in it.
 He could have added “that you can lock to keep your stuff secure when you’re not around.”
 I would need to be able to secure at least my “important” stuff in order to be comfortable staying at a Podshare.

 I would have to try it.
 Which wouldn’t be too difficult.

-Keep Podshare in mind if you’re looking for affordable housing, at least temporarily, in Los Angeles or San Francisco.
+Keep Podshare in mind if you’re looking for affordable housing, at least temporarily, in Los Angeles, San Francisco, or San Diego.
 If you try it I hope you like it!

 A new program hopes to improve student / landlord relations by helping them understand each other’s position.
 Read More